Yeshey/nix-minecraft/README.md

 #### `servers.<name>.lazymc`

 Integrates [lazymc](https://github.com/timvisee/lazymc), putting server to sleep when idle and waking it upon player connection.
+When enabled the server's public address is controlled by lazymc, by default 25565.
+So a new internal `serverProperties.server-port` has to be chosen.

 *   **`enable`**: `boolean`, default `false`